tesujimath/real_parent/README.md

 Considering that symlinks exist in part to provide an abstracted view of the filesystem, eagerly resolving symlinks to their physical paths could be seen as a violation of encapsulation.
 That is, a user may prefer to deal with their filesystem in terms of their symlinks rather than being exposed to absolute physical paths.
+There is a further gain in preferring relative paths to absolute, namely independence from absolute location in the filesystem.

 Two scenarios illustate this problem.